Boiling Springs State Park

 More than 150 picnic tables and grills are located throughout the park.
 Guests can access one of three pavilions, furnished with electrical outlets, a cookout grill and water.
 Visitors can also enjoy swimming in the pool, fishing in the 7-acre spring-fed Shaul Lake and hiking the trails.
 The Boiling Springs State Park Trail System includes five hiking and mountain trails of various lengths that are perfect for beginners.
 Get more trail information by clicking the ‘Maps & Resources’ tab above.

-Another amenity at Boiling Springs State Park is the 18-hole golf course.
-Play a round on this wooded course, which features several dogleg fairways, sand traps and water hazards.
+Golfers will enjoy the adjacent Boiling Springs Golf Club, an 18-hole course, which features several dogleg fairways, sand traps and water hazards.
 The twelfth hole is a 440-yard, par 4, requiring a tee shot up a tree-lined, dogleg fairway.

 Your family will enjoy the quiet beauty of Boiling Springs State Park, where nature inspires vacation.

 PricingCabin rental: $105 plus tax per night with a 2 day minimum on weekends.